-Over the past half century, the American public has embraced the protections of the myriad federal agencies that have largely substituted government financial guarantees and implied certifications of integrity for business reputation.
-As a consequence, the market value of trust so prominent in the nineteenth century seemed unnecessary and by the 1990s appeared to have faded to a fraction of its credit rating agencies such as Standard & Poors and Moodys are businesses which assign ratings to firms and to the securities they issue which reflect the risks that the firms will default (the credit risk).
+51 Credit rating agencies such as Standard & Poors and Moodys are businesses which assign ratings to firms and to the securities they issue which reflect the risks that the firms will default (the credit risk).
 But credit rating agencies are paid by the firms they rate, which suggests to many observers that they are subject to severe conflicts of interest.
 Such concerns have led policy makers to focus on improving the regulation of credit rating agencies.